C3S/redmine_openpgp/README.rst

 The table ``pgpkeys`` is added to the redmine database:

 - each entry associates a redmine user (``user_id``) with the unique fingerprint of a key (``fpr``).
-This allows for matching fingerprints instead of email address, thus enabling redmine users to use keys, which don't match their email address
+This allows for matching fingerprints instead of email address, thus enabling redmine users to delete/update their keys and use keys, which don't match their email address
-- the entry with ``user_id`` 0 is reserved for the private key of the redmine server additionally containing the secret passphrase
+- the entry with ``user_id`` 0 is reserved for the private key of the redmine server additionally containing the secret passphrase (``secret``)

 The following gems are used: